-Just a few years later, the pendulum swung back and hit Bayley painfully in the face as 1999 dawned.
-Maiden’s fortunes were at an all-time low pretty much everywhere except South America, and changes were brewing behind closed doors.
-Bayley would soon be asked to leave Maiden, to make room for the return of his own predecessor.
+Just a few years later, Bayley had the painful realization that this was a revolving door.
+Maiden’s fortunes were at an all-time low pretty much everywhere except South America, and changes were brewing behind the scenes.
+As 1999 dawned Bayley was asked to leave Maiden to make room for the return of his own predecessor.

-Bayley was 100 % loyal and dedicated to the cause of Iron Maiden.
-No one argues that he ever gave less than all he had for a band that he truly loved.
+Blaze Bayley was a hundred percent loyal and dedicated to the cause of Iron Maiden, and he never gave less than all he had for a band that he truly loved.
 Because of this, Bayley won the respect of Maiden fans, even though many of them never approved of his vocal performances.

 There is no doubt that the work ethic and energy embodied by Bayley and Smith-replacement Janick Gers helped Maiden survive a decade that was very difficult for older heavy metal bands.
 The 1990s would not necessarily have been a happier time for Maiden had Dickinson stayed.
-But all the same, Harris chose a replacement for Dickinson who was simply unable to sing much of the Dickinson era material, due to his much lower vocal register.
+But all the same, Harris chose a replacement singer who was simply unable to sing much of the Dickinson era material due to his much lower vocal register.

-Two issues arise out of this.
-First, why didn’t Maiden detune to help Bayley out?
-Granted, it would have been another big change in the band’s sound, but the alternative was to have Bayley struggle embarrassingly to deliver Maiden classics that were written for a very different singer.
-Second, why didn’t they perform more Di’Anno era material that would have suited Bayley better?
-Songs like Phantom Of The Opera, Charlotte The Harlot and Killers would have been welcomed back to the setlist by the fans.
+Second, why didn’t Maiden detune to help Bayley out?
+Granted, it would have been another change in the band’s sound, but even one half-step down would have helped him.
+The alternative was to have Bayley struggle in public to deliver Maiden classics that were written for a very different singer.

 Smallwood finally convinced Harris that Bayley would have to go, preferably to make way for a reunion with Dickinson, the one voice everyone knew could deliver the goods night after night.
 It’s impossible not to feel bad for Bayley, a lesser replacement for a vocal legend, forced to take a blow that must have been incredibly hard on his self-confidence.

-The seventh man down since the band started work on their first album.
+The seventh man out since the band started work on their first album.